 Check: POISE vs. Difficulty

-- Twists: Delay, drop item, cause a hazard, reveal location, etc.
+• Twists: drop item, cause a hazard, reveal location, etc.

-Fast creatures or vehicles with a higher Speed can Move that many Zones in a Round.
-If they face multiple obstacles along their path, add up the Difficulties – on a failure you can use their Score to see how far they got.
+Creatures or vehicles with a higher Speed can Move that many Zones in a Round.
+If they face multiple obstacles along their path, add up the Difficulties – on a failure use their Score to see how many they passed.
 Slow movers with fractional speeds (1/2, etc.) take two Moves or more to cross a single Zone.

-- Obstacles like walls, rivers, brambles, etc. hinder movement into the Zone.
-For example, you must hurdle a broken wall to enter.
-These usually provide Cover to those who cross them.
+• Obstacles like walls, rivers, brambles, etc. hinder movement into the Zone.
+For example, hurdling a broken wall to enter.
+These usually provide Cover (p.56) to those who cross them.

 Race